 This course is for students who have not completed high school algebra, students who need a review of elementary algebra or students who have had previous difficulty with the subject.
 Topics include operations with real numbers, solving linear equations and inequalities, elementary set operations, graphing linear equations, and related applications.
 Competence in arithmetic skills is required.
 Lecture four hours per week.
 This course does not apply toward the graduation requirement for the degree and certificate curricula in the career or university transfer program.

-Prerequisite: MAT 090 or qualifying score on Math Placement Test.
+Prerequsite: MAT 080 (formerly known as MAT 090) or qualifying score on the Math Placement Test